jdbc-json/jdbc-cb/examples/README.md

 * *PreparedStatements.java* shows how to use prepared statements and parameters.
 There queries are readied once, and can then be executed multiple times with varying parameters.
 * *CompoundElements.java* shows how to insert and retrieve JSON object and array values.
+* *UseSQLJSON.java* shows how to use SQLJSON, an extended interface for results, available only this driver.
 * In Couchbase, buckets can be protected with passwords. *UseCredentials.java* shows how to provide such passwords to the driver to allow access to these buckets.